-Academic Integrity Pledge: Santa Clara University is implementing an Academic Integrity pledge designed to deepen the understanding of and commitment to honesty and academic integrity.
-The Academic Integrity Pledge states: "I am committed to being a person of integrity.
-I pledge, as a member of the Santa Clara University community, to abide by and uphold the standards of academic integrity contained in the Student Conduct Code."
+Academic Integrity Pledge: The Academic Integrity pledge is an expression of the University's commitment to fostering an understanding of -- and commitment to -- a culture of integrity at Santa Clara University.
+The Academic Integrity pledge, which applies to all students, states:

+I am committed to being a person of integrity.
+I pledge, as a member of the Santa Clara University community, to abide by and uphold the standards of academic integrity contained in the Student Conduct Code.

+Students are expected to uphold the principles of this pledge for all work in this class.
+For more information about Santa Clara University's academic integrity pledge and resources about ensuring academic integrity in your work, see www.scu.edu/academic-integrity.
 I ask that you affirm this pledge and apply these principles to your work in this class.
 This is a course on ethics.